Frequently Asked QuestionsUpdated Tuesday May 14, 2019 by Brookwood Football Association.

 How much does it cost?

-Registration for 2017 is $275.
+Registration for 2019 is $295.
 The fee included "Spirit Money" that goes directly back to the squad, cheer camp, camp outfit, game day shoes, game day ribbon, BHS youth night ticket, cheer off entry, trophy, league fees, and supplemental insurance.
-The additional required costs are $165 for a game day uniform package and $20 for poms.
+The additional required costs are $190 for a game day uniform package (including poms).
 Optional expenses include a warm up jacket, warm up pants, pom bag and rain poncho.

 How many days a week do the squads practice, and for how long?